Pain Management Physicians Role in Managing Pain

 • Describe the sensation, such as sharp, dull, achy, burning, tingling, or other words.

-• Certain activities worsen pain?
+• Do certain activities worsen pain?

 • Does the pain worsen or improve daily?